ginstrom/paladin-novel/manuscript/chapter-21.md

 "Something like that."
 Gond's smile was rueful.
 "Though I suppose I'm not doing it alone."

 Indeed, the burden was shared.
-Sim had thrown himself into his new role with quiet determination, working with Silviana to compile the scattered knowledge of Alanyi's rites and teachings.
+Sim had thrown himself into his new role, his shoulders squared with newfound purpose as he worked late into each night by candlelight, carefully transcribing ancient texts with Silviana.
+His gentle hands moved with steady precision across parchment, recording the scattered knowledge of Alanyi's rites and teachings.
 The elven lore-keeper proved invaluable, her ancient memory holding songs and ceremonies that had been lost to human knowledge for centuries.

 The military preparations continued as well, but with new purpose.
 Elena coordinated with the elven forces, planning strikes that would not only disrupt the slave trade but also secure locations where Alanyi's temples could be rebuilt.
 Thorek worked with his Iron Covenant allies to ensure their assault on the inland strongholds would leave room for healing and restoration rather than just destruction.